 Emilia Romagna Food for Vegetarians

 With meat sauce, cured meats, and chicken broth on every menu is Emilia Romagna also a good place for the vegetarian foodie?
 I think the answer’s yes.
-In addition to the famous cherries, you’ve got plenty of cheeses, vegetarian piadina options, and pastas stuffed with ingredients like spinach, cheese, and squash.
+In addition to the famous cherries, you’ve got plenty of cheeses, vegetarian piadina options, and pasta stuffed with ingredients like spinach, cheese, and squash.

 Just make sure to ask about cooking methods, as dishes that appear vegetarian at first glance might be sautéed in meat fats.